jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

-- show Story and Variant code in instrument panel
-  - fetch raw code strings via store
 - Add full-screen focus view for sandbox
   - make instrument panel show on mobile

+- show Story and Variant code in instrument panel using code editor: {data.loadedModules.svxRaw}
+  - <!-- i-tabler-code"-->

 - automatically analyze component for props
   - be able to pass filter option to layout load so that certain pages which will break without proper initialization won't be shown in Kitbook - after this we can start automatically displaying components without stories
   - `import { svelte2tsx } from 'svelte2tsx';` `import FolderRaw from './Folder.svelte?raw';`